-Here is an explanation of the difference between two similar (but very different) fitting options – regular fit vs slim fit.
+But let's do a deep dive on the difference between two similar (but very different) fitting options – regular fit vs slim fit.

 Regular Fit Shirts

-Regular fit shirts (also known as classic fit) is the most traditional shirt fit.
+Regular fit shirts (also known as classic fit or standard fit) is the most traditional shirt fit.
 The cut is designed for the masses and doesn’t take into consideration a mans build.
-The slender or muscular build won’t find this type of fit suitable.
+The slender or athletic build won’t find this type of fit suitable.
 It’s often looser on the body, providing a comfortable, classic look.
 A regular fit has an emphasis on comfort and function rather than appearance.
 It typically contains extra material in length, and does not taper down the body from chest to the waist.
 The problem with this being when tucked in creates extra bunching around the waist.

 On the other hand, the excess fabric and generous room in the arm hole provides freedom of movement and comfort.
 As mens fashion progresses and demand being higher for better fitting clothing, the regular fit gets a bad reputation for looking sloppy and baggy.
 With the variety in shirt fittings nowadays you can understand why this is the case.

-A slim fit shirt is exactly what it says it is – slim fitting.
+Slim fit shirt is exactly what it says it is – slim fitting.
 They’re designed to fit close to the body, usually by tapering the cut through the midsection and waist.
 However, this also results in there being very little room in the upper body, something that will come as a hindrance to those with a more muscular build.

 A slim fit shirt is also more tailored (fitted) around the arms than standard fitting shirts, but can surprisingly be very baggy around the waist.
 One of the most notable issues with a slim fit shirt is the fact that there’s usually no stretch to the material, so they’re either going to be very tight or too baggy; there’s unfortunately no middle ground.
 In short, slim fitting shirts are ideal for those who are just that – slim – but they’re definitely not the best choice for those with a more athletic build.